E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 - p|_{z = z^{\text{top}}} + p|_{z = z^{\text{bot}}}
 $$ (vert-pressure-balance)

-because the area correction from the slope and the projection of the pressure gradient into the vertical direction cancel to leading order.
+because the area correction from the slope and the projection of the pressure gradient into the vertical direction cancel to leading order.  [](#vert-pressure-balance) allows us to create simpler relations between pressure and pseudo-height in the following section.

 This hydrostatic balance underlies the definition of **pseudo-height**, introduced next, and ensures consistency between the prognostic vertical coordinate and the model’s vertical force balance.